Martin McDonagh: 2020s

 Production of McDonagh's next film project was announced in 2020, titled The Banshees of Inisherin, with Brendan Gleeson and Colin Farrell in the lead roles.
-Production was delayed by COVID-19, but shooting started in August 2021 and wrapped on 23 October 2021.
+Production was delayed by COVID-19, with shooting ultimately beginning in August 2021 and wrapping on 23 October 2021.
 The movie held its world premiere at the 79th Venice International Film Festival on 5 September 2022 and had a limited theatrical release on 21 October 2022.
 McDonagh was awarded Best Original Screenplay at the 80th Golden Globe Awards, where the film also won Best Comedy/Musical.
+McDonagh received Academy Award nominations for Best Picture, Best Director, and Best Original Screenplay.

+Filming began on his film Wild Horse Nine on Easter Island in March 2025.

 Personal life

-Since 2018, McDonagh has been in a relationship with actress and writer Phoebe Waller-Bridge.
+McDonagh lives in East London.
+He holds both Irish and British citizenship and spent a major part of his childhood in County Galway.
+Since 2017, he has been in a relationship with the actress and writer Phoebe Waller-Bridge.
 He is a vegetarian.

-McDonagh currently resides in East London.

-McDonagh holds dual citizenship for both Ireland and the United Kingdom.
-The west of Ireland is a reoccurring setting for him: his first six plays (including The Beauty Queen of Leenane and The Cripple of Inishmaan) are located in or around County Galway, where he spent a significant part of his childhood.